DefGuard/docs/community-features/setting-up-your-instance/gateway.md

 If on your wireguard server you don't want to run Gateway in docker container you can find pre-build binaries [here]("example.com")

-**Note** As you need Token created on Defguard nafter network creation to start your gateway we recommend it to run it in separate service using docker-compose or as a binary.
+**Note** As you need Token created on Defguard after network creation to start your gateway we recommend it to run it in separate service using docker-compose or as a binary.
 Other possible option is to first run Frontend and Core create token then add gateway service to our docker-compose.yaml